taylorbb96/d20-roll/README.md

-# coin_flip
+# d20 Roll
-Coin flip an input number of times
+Roll a 20 sided die an input number of times